insolar/docs/docs/source/requester.rst

          }
          request.Header.Set("Content-Type", "application/json")

-         // Put the hash string into the HTTP Digest header: request.Header.Set("Digest", "SHA-256="+hash64)
+         // Put the hash string into the HTTP Digest header. request.Header.Set("Digest", "SHA-256="+hash64)

-         // Put the signature string into the HTTP Signature header: request.Header.Set("Signature", "keyId=\"public-key\", " +
+         // Put the signature string into the HTTP Signature header. request.Header.Set("Signature", "keyId=\"public-key\", " +
             "algorithm=\"ecdsa\", headers=\"digest\", signature="+signature64)

-         // Send the signed request:
+         // Send the signed request.
          response, err := client.Do(request)
          if err != nil {
             log.Fatalln(err)
          }
          defer response.Body.Close()

-         // Receive the response body:
+         // Receive the response body.
          responseBody, err := ioutil.ReadAll(response.Body)
          if err != nil {
             log.Fatalln(err)
          }

-         // Unmarshal it into a JSON object: var JSONObject map[string]interface{}
+         // Unmarshal it into a JSON object. var JSONObject map[string]interface{}
          err = json.Unmarshal(responseBody, &JSONObject)
          if err != nil {
             log.Fatalln(err)
          }

-         // (Optional) Print the request and its response: print := "POST to " + TestNetURL +
+         // (Optional) Print the request and its response. print := "POST to " + TestNetURL +
             "\nPayload: " + string(jsonPayload) +
             "\nResponse status code: " + strconv.Itoa(response.StatusCode) +
             "\nResponse: " + string(responseBody) + "\n"
          fmt.Println(print)

-         // Return the response:
+         // Return the response.
          return JSONObject
       }

-      // Create the main function to form and send signed requests: func main() {
+      // Create the main function to form and send signed requests. func main() {
           // Log in to your Insolar Wallet, copy the XNS account address,
-         // allocate a variable for it and paste the value (replace the Xs). memberReference := "insolar:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+         // allocate a variable for it, and paste the value (replace the Xs). memberReference := "insolar:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

          // In the Wallet, open Settings > Reveal private key, enter your password,
-         // copy the key, allocate a variable for it and paste the value (replace the Hs). hexPrivate := "HHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH"
+         // copy the key, allocate a variable for it, and paste the value (replace the Hs). hexPrivate := "HHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHH"

          // Declare a new big int variable, specify the key as its value,
-         // and set its format to base 16: i := new(big.Int)
+         // and set its format to base 16. i := new(big.Int)
          i.SetString(hexPrivate,16)

          // Create a new elliptic curve and feed the value to it
-         // to get the X and Y values of the public key: privateKey := new(xecdsa.PrivateKey)
+         // to get the X and Y values of the public key. privateKey := new(xecdsa.PrivateKey)
          privateKey.PublicKey.Curve = xelliptic.P256K()
          privateKey.D = i
          privateKey.PublicKey.X, privateKey.PublicKey.Y = xelliptic.P256K(
             ).ScalarBaseMult(i.Bytes())

-         // Convert the private key to PEM: x509Encoded, err := x509.MarshalPKCS8PrivateKey(privateKey)
+         // Convert the private key to PEM. x509Encoded, err := x509.MarshalPKCS8PrivateKey(privateKey)
          if err != nil {
             panic(err)